 Each report is categorized based on the WCAG success criteria just the way you’re used to from the WCAG audit tool in the Stark browser extensions.
-And because Figma files and Github repos live side-by-side in the same Stark project, you can now monitor and manage your team’s accessibility work across design and code – all in one place!
+And because Figma files and Github repos live side-by-side in the same Stark project, you can now monitor and manage your team’s digital accessibility work across design and code – all in one place!

 Following the same zero trust approach of all other Stark tools, the integration with Github is enterprise-level secure, ensuring maximum privacy for our customers’ data and IP.
 With this major update, we’re one big step closer to making our vision of what continuous accessibility should be, a reality.